postsharp/Metalama.Samples/src/caching/caching-2/README.md

 [!metalama-project-buttons .]

 In this example, we will enhance the caching aspect created in the previous example.
-Although powerful, it has certain limitations.
+The aspect from the previous example has limitations.
 A significant shortcoming we aim to address now is that the aspect generates invalid code when applied to `void` methods or methods with `out` or `ref` parameter, causing user confusion.
 To prevent this, we will update the aspect to report an error to the user when an invalid method is targeted.